-A few of our prize winning palm trees have come under attack.
+A few of our prize winning palm trees have come under attack and the palms are dying.

 If you are lucky enough to own a Bismarck, Pineapple or Sylvester Palm this article is for you!